PaperPrototype/Intro-Coding-and-Computers/16 - Resources + Next/english.md

 - C# (like Java, except more modern)
 - Lua

 There are many, many, programming languages.
-Java was very big, and it is still used for the Java edition of Minecraft.
+Java (was) very big, and it is still used for the Java edition of Minecraft!

 Most likely you'll want to learn how your favorite game was made.